mcfnord/rml/src/dishonest.md

 [just plain crazy](http://www.thenewstribune.com/news/local/crime/article41256369.html).

-_After he filed his whistleblower complaint and news stories appeared, Lindquist had his staffers issue statements suggesting Merrival was a disgruntled employee, and also told staffers
-Merrival had a "meltdown."_
+_After he filed his whistleblower complaint and news stories appeared, Lindquist had his staffers issue statements suggesting Merrival was a disgruntled employee, and also told staffers Merrival had a "meltdown."_

-_Those statements were untrue and designed to discredit Merrival, Busto wrote._
+_Those statements were **untrue** and **designed to discredit Merrival**, Busto wrote._

 _"I find that the PCPAO’s statements to the press in response to Merrival’s complaint were inaccurate and **intentionally misleading**," the report states.
 "Furthermore, by describing his behavior as a ‘meltdown,’ Lindquist suggested that Merrival’s complaint was the product of a disorder, rather than a response to perceived grievances and injustices."_